strisys/web-application-quickstart-node/README.md

 Run the following commands after cloning this repository.

-1. cd server
+1. `cd web-application-quickstart-node\src\server\`
-2. npm install
+2. `npm install`

+The post install script will transpile and start the application.